Ember Octane: Airtable Time

 -H "Authorization: Bearer YOUR_API_KEY"

-Don't be intimidated by this curl stuff.
-The first part after the word curl is the URL, and the part after -H is the "headers", which is a bunch of extra information that you can send along with the URL.
+is the "headers", which is a bunch of extra information that you can send along with the URL.

 To convert the curl docs to fetch, we're going to use this awesome web app that does the work for us.

-And here's what it looks like to translate the Airtable docs to fetch.
+And here's what it looks like to translate the Airtable docs to fetch

 import Route from "@ember/routing/route";